shakfu/py-js/FAQ.md

 ### Does this project work with Windows?

-Yes, although Windows support came relatively recently, all python externals and also the `pktpy` external can be compiled using the default MSVC buildsystem.
+Yes, although Windows support came relatively recently, all python externals and also the `pktpy` externals can be compiled using the default MSVC buildsystem.

-Currently only building via cmake with dynamic linking of externals is supported.
+There are now several build variants for Windows: local externals linked to system Python, and relocatable builds suitable for Max packages and standalones.
 Refer to the README quickstart for compilation instructions.

 ### Does this project work with macOS?